-- (a) All ECWs shall be clearly and distinctly marked to differentiate them from the duty weapon and any other device. - (b) Whenever practicable, officers should carry two cartridges on their person when carrying the ECW. - (c) Officers shall be responsible for ensuring that their issued ECW is properly maintained and in good working order. - (d) Officers shall not hold both a firearm and the ECW at the same time except briefly during a weapons transition. - (e) SWAT or other non-uniformed specialized units, with approval from their Deputy Chief, may be authorized to carry the ECW in an approved holster other than in a weapon side cross-draw holster.
-However, the ECW will only be carried in a manner to be drawn with the support hand.
+- (a) All ECWs shall be clearly and distinctly marked to differentiate them from the duty weapon and any other device. - (b) Officers will carry two cartridges on their person when carrying the ECW, one in the ECW and in an approved carry method. - (c) Officers shall be responsible for ensuring that their issued ECW is properly maintained and in good working order. - (d) Officers shall not routinely hold both a firearm and the ECW at the same time except briefly during a weapons transition, or the escalation or de-escalation of force - (e) SWAT or other non-uniformed specialized units, with approval from their Deputy Chief, may be authorized to carry the ECW in an approved holster other than in a weapon side cross-draw holster.
+However, the ECW will only be carried in a manner to be drawn with the reaction hand after successfully completing alternate carry training.